Job prospects Administrative Officer in Yukon

 - The educational attainment of workers in this occupation is:

-- no high school diploma: less than 5% compared to 12% for all occupations
+- no high school diploma: 5% compared to 11% for all occupations

 Labour market conditions over the next 10 years